The pages on this website are only directed at UK residents and comply with appropriate UK legislation and regulation.

 Who we share your personal information with

-We may use and share your personal information with service suppliers and financial institutions who we partner with, including Scottish Friendly Assurance Society Limited, for the purposes of assessing your eligibility to receive such services.
+We may use and share your personal information with service suppliers and financial institutions who we partner with.
 This includes the insurer and reinsurer when you apply for insurance through us.
-Scottish Friendly Assurance Society Limited becomes a data controller when a policy has been issued to you and will process your personal information for their legitimate business purposes, which includes:
+Scottish Friendly becomes a data controller when a policy has been issued to you and will process your personal information for their legitimate business purposes, which include:

 - making decisions about whether to provide insurance and assistance services (such as claim assessment, claim processing and claim settlement);